Curious facts you need to know before moving to Spain

 4. Deal with paperwork

 Dealing with paperwork is an annoying but necessary task for expats.
-Sometimes, you can easily get mad about the resolution of a single document.
+Sometimes, you can be frustrated with the process of the resolution of a single document.
 The most annoying one is NIE/TIE application and renovation because it usually takes you a lot of time to even book an appointment.
 After submitting the document, you need to wait again several months to have the final document.

 5. Siesta: yes or no?